Saaappi/HelpMePlay/README.md

 ### Mount Module

 The mount subsystem is a comprehensive and intelligent solution for selecting a random mount based on the character's environment and properties.
 For example, a level 5 character will use the chauffered chopper mount appropriate for the player's faction, whereas a level 70 character in Northern Stranglethorn would use a Skyriding mount.
-However, if your character is underwater or swimming at the surface, then an aquatic mount is selected.
+However, if your character is submerged underwater, then an aquatic mount is selected.

 Another characteristic of the mount subsystem is that it will try to use each mount in a category once before reusing previous mounts.
 (Mount categories can be seen below.
-Used mounts are NOT remembered between sessions!)
+Used mounts are **NOT** remembered between sessions!)

-To use the mount subsystem, open the Mount Journal and use the "Categorize Mounts" button at the top of the journal.
+To use the mount subsystem, open the Mount Journal and use the **Categorize Mounts** button at the top of the journal.
 Additionally, open your keybindings, scroll down to the **HelpMePlay** section, and set a keybind for the "Mount Up" bind.
-(This binding is used for both mounting and unmounting!)
+(This binding is used for both mounting and dismounting.)

 Categories:
 - AQ